 What data is held?

-Accountability for Workforce Scotland sits with Scottish Government, and therefore Scottish Government is the Controller and processor of the personal data that is provided to and held in relation to Workforce Scotland.
+Accountability for Collective Leadership for Scotland sits with the Scottish Government, and therefore the Scottish Government is the Controller and processor of the personal data that is provided to and held in relation to Collective Leadership for Scotland.
 This personal data held includes, for example, names, email addresses, work and personal contact information.
 We hold no sensitive data.

-This personal data is required in order for the Scottish Government to support Workforce Scotland.
+This personal data is required in order for the Scottish Government to support Collective Leadership for Scotland.
 The legal basis for the Scottish Government processing your data is GDPR Article 6 (1)(a).
 This means that we require you – the data subject – to give us consent to process your personal data.